clermontg/.github/profile/README.md

 ### Data Acquisition (DA)

-Explain the Data Acquisition module of your project.
-Describe the process of acquiring data, any specific requirements or formats, and any tools or methods used for data acquisition.
+The Data Acquisition module oversees the process of data generation from all data contributing sites to CHoRUS.
+This site describes the process of acquiring data, any specific requirements or formats, and any tools or methods used for data acquisition, and tracking data acquisition.
+Standard operating procedures are offered to guide data acquisition.

+In addition to discussions pertaining to specific aspects of the data acquisition process, the DA office hour, held every Friday at 2 pm is the forum of choice to share information related to DA.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### License